-The Parable of the Sower describes those who started well but gave up when the going got tough: “And these are the ones sown on rocky ground: when they hear the word, they immediately receive it with joy.
-But they have no root, and endure only for a while; then, when trouble or persecution arises on account of the word, immediately they fall away” (Mk 4:16-17 NRSV).
+The Parable of the Sower describes those who started well but gave up when the going got tough: “And these are they likewise which are sown on stony ground; who, they have heard the word, immediately receive it with gladness; And have no root in themselves, and so endure but for a time: afterward, when affliction or persecution ariseth for the word’s sake, immediately they are offended” (Mk 4:16-17).
 The note for this passage in the NKJV Study Bible says: “The shallow soil overlaying the stony ground represents those who seem eager to receive Christ’s message but whose commitment is superficial”.

 I’m not saying, of course, that salvation depends on church attendance; salvation is by faith in Jesus Christ alone (Jn 5:24; Rom 4:3; 10:9).
 However, faith has to be seen by its actions that it is real.
-“So faith by itself, if it has no works, is dead….Do you want to be shown, you senseless person, that faith without works is barren?
-Was not our ancestor Abraham justified by works when he offered his son Isaac on the altar?
-You see that faith was active along with his works, and faith was brought to completion by the works….You see that a person is justified by works and not by faith alone….For just as the body without the spirit is dead, so faith without works is also dead” (Jas 2:17, 20-22, 24, 26 NRSV).
+“Even so faith, if it hath not works, is dead, being alone….Do you want to be shown, you senseless person, that faith without works is barren?
+Was not Abraham our father justified by works, when he had offered Isaac his son upon the altar?
+Ye see then how that by works a man is justified, and not by faith only….For as the body without the spirit is dead, so faith without works is dead also” (Jas 2:17, 21, 24, 26).

 Solo Christians and self-centredness